cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

 setInMigration
 ^^^^^^^^^^^^^^

-.. java:method::  void setInMigration(boolean inMigration)
+.. java:method::  void setInMigration(boolean migrating)
    :outertype: Vm

    Defines if the VM is in migration process or not.

-   :param inMigration: true to indicate the VM is migrating into a Host, false otherwise
+   :param migrating: true to indicate the VM is migrating into a Host, false otherwise

 setPeVerticalScaling
 ^^^^^^^^^^^^^^^^^^^^